 John Pennekamp Coral Reef State Park

-In Key Largo at MM 102.5, John Pennekamp State Park includes Cannon Beach and Far Beach
+One of the more popular Key Largo beaches, John Pennekamp State Park is at MM 102.5 and includes Cannon Beach and Far Beach

 Located near the John Pennekamp Visitors Center,

-Cannon Beach gets its name from cannon placed at the entrance along with the cannon on it's beach.
+Cannon Beach gets its name from cannon placed at the Pennekamp Park entrance along with the cannon on it's beach.

 Small in size, this is still quite a lovely man made Key Largo beach with its white coral sand.
-You can enjoy the view of a 17th century shipwreck replica about 100 feet from shore, or you can snorkel out to it.
-With the calm waters in the lagoon, even small children are able to enjoy the day, wading and playing.
+You can enjoy the view of a 17th century shipwreck replica about 100 feet from shore.
+Florida Keys snorkeling is very popular here as well, and you can snorkel or swim in the calm waters in the lagoon.
+The water at Cannon Beach is also conducive for small children being able to enjoy the day, wading and playing with their beach toys.

 Pennenkamp Park is open 365 days a year from 8:00 a.m. til sunset.
 There is a nominal fee to enter the Park and the John Pennekamp campground

 Florida Keys Snorkeling at John Pennekamp State Park